zeroxoxo/ComfyUI-Fast-Style-Transfer/README.md

 Only basic inference functionality is ported for now.

-If you wanna use custom styles, then fork the original repo and use train.py script, then transfer .pth model file into "ComfyUI/custom_nodes/ComfyUI-Fast-Style-Transfer/models" folder
+If you wanna use custom styles, then clone the original repo and use train.py script, then transfer .pth model file into "ComfyUI/custom_nodes/ComfyUI-Fast-Style-Transfer/models" folder

+# Installation

+Probably the usual.
+Just "git clone https://github.com/zeroxoxo/ComfyUI-Fast-Style-Transfer.git" into your custom_nodes folder.
+That should be it.

+If it doesn't work then idk, ask stack exchange or something, how should I know what's wrong with your setup?